Xr7TSi/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

-This application provides a scheduler with color-coded time blocks to indicate past, present or future status of those time blocks.
+This application provides a user-populated schedule with color-coded time blocks to indicate past, present or future status of those time blocks.
 User's input is saved to local storage by selecting the &#128274; icon.
-User's last input is presented when the application is launched
+User's last input is presented when the application is launched or when the &#128274; icon has been selected.

 [Go to Work-Day-Scheduler](https://xr7tsi.github.io/Work-Day-Scheduler/)